Get Some Sleep!

 And here I am finishing my fourth year of homeschooling, and I am probably doing it wrong.
 I am definitely not doing what I envisioned.
 I don’t have more patience, I still fight with my middle daughter about her math lessons.

-God Will Fill in the Gaps
+God Will Fill in the Gaps for the Accidental Homeschooler

 We don’t have only great days, and I never feel like I am doing enough.
 So many nights I lay in bed.
 “God, I did my best but we both know it wasn’t enough.
 I need you to fill in the gaps.”
 I have faith He will.